-Yes - because very little information is stored directly on the MagicBand itself.
+Yes - because very little information is stored directly on the band itself.

-No financial information is stored on your MagicBand, for example.
+No financial information is stored on your MagicBand.
 In fact, no personal information at all is stored on the band at all.

 Instead, Disney describes the process as "each band being assigned a random code that securely links to an encrypted database."